ccao-data/data-architecture/dbt/README.md

         the `anti_join` argument you added in step B and point it to the seed you added in step A using a `ref()` call
-          * When the test runs, it will only fail for rows that do not have a representation in the seed from step A
+          * When the test runs, it will only fail for rows that do not have a representation in the seed from step i

 For an example of a test that is configured to ignore known failures, see `iasworld_pardat_spot_is_null`.